If you would like to remove and/or opt out of Dstillery’s cookies, you can do so by clicking on the opt-out button below.

 Dstillery’S TECHNOLOGY PRIVACY PRACTICES

-Dstillery is a member of the Network Advertising Initiative (NAI) and is in compliance with the NAI’s Self-Regulatory Principles.
+Dstillery is a member of the Network Advertising Initiative (NAI) and is in compliance with the NAI’s 2013 Self-Regulatory Code.
 Dstillery is also in compliance with the Digital Advertising Alliance Self-regulatory Code.

-Dstillery’s technology uses “network neighbor” data to help our clients deliver relevant digital advertisements. “network neighbors” are generally two or more people that visit the same website pages while surfing the Internet.
-For example, a network neighbor might be someone whose social networking profile page you’ve visited, or someone that visits the same website that you visit.
-Network neighbors are likely to share many similar interests, hobbies, and other key demographic characteristics with you.
-Moreover, Dstillery believes that if you’re interested in a particular product or service, your network neighbors are likely to also be interested in that product or service.
+Dstillery’s technology uses “network neighbor” data to help our clients deliver relevant digital advertisements on websites and mobile apps. “network neighbors” are generally two or more people that visit the same website pages, utilize the same wifi network or use the same mobile apps.
+For example, a network neighbor might be someone whose social networking profile page you’ve visited, used the same mobile application you’ve used or someone that visits the same website that you visit.
+Network neighbors are likely to share many similar interests, hobbies, and other key demographic characteristics with you, although we don’t typically know what (if any) interests or hobbies are shared by any group of network neighbors.
+Rather, Dstillery believes that if you’re interested in a particular product or service, your network neighbors are likely to also be interested in that product or service.
 Therefore, by understanding whom your network neighbors are and what they like, the company’s proprietary technology will do a better job determining the digital ads that are likely to be of interest to you.

-Dstillery’s technology collects information about the website(s) that you visit and the ads that you see on the Internet, including when you use your mobile device.
-You may encounter our technology when: the company purchases digital ads on a website that you visit; when one of our clients purchase digital ads on a website that you visit; and/or when one of our clients places a web beacon on a website that you visit.
+Dstillery’s technology collects information about the website(s) that you visit, the mobile apps that you use and the ads that you see.
+You may encounter our technology when: Dstillery or one of our clients purchases digital ads on a website that you visit or a mobile app that you use or when one of our clients places a web beacon on a website that you visit.